an0rak-dev/an0rak-dev/README.md

 Welcome to my GitHub profile !
 My name is Sylvain and I'm a French developer.

-🌞 I'm currently working as a Cloud Engineer at [Artifakt](https://www.artifakt.com) and I'm more speciliazed in Lowlevel development and application's resiliency.
-In my day-to-day work, I manage Kubernetes clusters, handle cloud providers, and updates backend services.
+🌞 I'm currently working as a CI/CD Engineer at [Shadow](https://shadow.tech) and I'm more speciliazed in Lowlevel development and application's resiliency.
+In my day-to-day work, I manage CI/CD runners, mirrors and develop pipeline components for various teams (Network, Storage, Virtualization, System...).

 🌛 By night (and weekends), I'm still a French developer, but I become a Virtual Reality indie game developer, trying to push Virtual Reality as far as I can, either